liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/04-registration.markdown

 | [LCS Feature Deprecation Update](https://help.liferay.com/hc/en-us/articles/360037317691-Liferay-Connected-Services-Feature-Deprecation-Update-March-2020)
 | to learn more about how you can prepare for these upcoming changes.

-Follow these steps to register your @product@ server with LCS:
+Follow these steps to register your @sharepoint@ server with LCS:

 1. Ensure that you've completed the
     [LCS preconfiguration steps](/docs/7-2/deploy/-/knowledge_base/d/lcs-preconfiguration).